zkc3783/dream-share-discover/CALENDER.md

 ## 20240320 We illustrated the system architeture by a class diagram!

-We tried to illustrate the classes needed for web application developing by a class diagram, clicke [**here**](./project/system-architecture/Class%20Diagram%20v1.0.jpg) for details.
+We tried to illustrate the classes needed for web application developing by a class diagram, click [**here**](./project/system-architecture/Class%20Diagram%20v1.0.jpg) for details.

 ## 20240319 We made a few updates to the requirement analysis!